Sabrinaafrine/Llm-as-a-judge-evaluation-framwork/README.md

 4) Click "New token"
 5) Give it a name and select "Read" permissions
 6) Copy the token (starts with "hf_")

+Please download the notebook if you cannot access here.
+Open the notebook with colab to see the outputs.